SirSplat/dvdrental/README.md

 * use pgTAP tests (any DBA's dream - database schema tests)

 # Whats coming next (in no particular order)
-* Well I guess data integrity tests (but this requiers pgtapme work)
+* Well I guess data integrity tests (but this requiers pgtapme work.
+If I intend to use it for this project.)
 * Correct everything that is wrong with the original design
-    1. Identify what is incorrect, outdated or just doesn't conform with best practices
+    1. Identify what is incorrect, outdated or just doesn't conform with best practices (mine)
     2. Develop test scripts
     3. Develop migrations
     4. See point 1